Norecipes - Elevating Everyday Meals

 To make the wasabi cream sauce, whisk the Japanese mayo, lemon juice, and wasabi together.
 You can use more or less wasabi, depending on how potent you want the sauce to be.
 Keep the sauce refrigerated while you prepare everything else.

-You can check to see if it's ready by looking at one of the two remaining sides.
+You can check to see if the wagyu roast is ready by looking at one of the two remaining sides.
 The beef should be cooked about ¼ of the way through on all 4 sides that you browned.
 You can always go back to a side if it needs to be cooked more.

 Once the onions are browned, add the sake and deglaze the pan.
 Boil the mixture until it no longer smells like alcohol, and then add the sugar and soy sauce.
 Cook the onion sauce until it just starts to thicken.

-Place a staggered layer of roast beef around the mound of rice, and then you want to make a small indentation in the center to hold the egg yolk.
+Place a staggered layer of roast beef around the mound of rice, and then you want to make a small indentation in the center of your wagyu don to hold the egg yolk.

 Drizzle more onion sauce onto the beef, crack some black pepper on top, and sprinkle with some chopped scallions.